As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image

-The best way to prevent neuropathy is to keep your blood glucose levels as close to the normal range as possible.
-Maintaining safe blood glucose levels protects nerves throughout your body.
+The best way to prevent neuropathy is to keep blood glucose levels as close to the normal range as possible.
+Maintaining safe blood glucose levels protects nerves throughout the body.

 How are diabetic neuropathies diagnosed?

 Experts recommend that people with diabetes have a comprehensive foot exam each year to check for peripheral neuropathy.
 People diagnosed with peripheral neuropathy need more frequent foot exams.
 A comprehensive foot exam assesses the skin, muscles, bones, circulation, and sensation of the feet.
-Your doctor may assess protective sensation or feeling in your feet by touching your foot with a nylon monofilament-similar to a bristle on a hairbrush-attached to a wand or by pricking your foot with a pin.
+The doctor may assess protective sensation or feeling in the feet by touching them with a nylon monofilament—similar to a bristle on a hairbrush—attached to a wand or by pricking them with a pin.
 People who cannot sense pressure from a pinprick or monofilament have lost protective sensation and are at risk for developing foot sores that may not heal properly.
 The doctor may also check temperature perception or use a tuning fork, which is more sensitive than touch pressure, to assess vibration perception.

-The doctor may perform other tests as part of your diagnosis.
+The doctor may perform other tests as part of the diagnosis.